huanyushi/huanyushi.github.io/_tabs/about.md

 > To each individual the world will take on a different connotation of meaning-the important lies in the desire to search for an answer.
 > --- T.S.
 Eliot

-Hey there, I'm Huanyu Shi, a first-year PhD student in physics.
+Hey there, I'm Huanyu Shi, a second-year PhD candidate in physics.

 Welcome to my Blog!
 It's generated from a static web page built using Jekyll on Github.
 Here, I share study notes and ideas related to my research journey.
 While updates may be irregular, feel free to drop by anytime to explore.

 🎓 **Education:**
 - 2019/09 - 2023/06: B. S. in Physics, School of Physics and Astronomy, Sun Yat-sen University, China.
-- 2023/09 - Present: PhD student in Physics, Kavli Institute for Theoretical Sciences, University of Chinese Academy of Sciences, China.
+- 2023/09 - Present: PhD candidate in Physics, Kavli Institute for Theoretical Sciences, University of Chinese Academy of Sciences, China.

 🔍 **Keywords:**